staticvariablejames/ChooseYourOwnLump/README.md

-The "Predicted next lump type" line says that, if the player makes no changes to its save game, then the next lump type will be normal.
+The "Predicted next lump type" line says that, if the player makes no changes to its save game, then the next lump type will be caramelized.

 The first line says that,
+if the player is in stages 1, 2 or 3 of the grandmapocalypse (awakened, displeased, or angered grandmas),
-regardless of the stage of the grandmapocalypse, if the dragon has both Dragon's Curve and Reality Bending as active auras, and Rigidel is active on the ruby slot, then the next sugar lump type will be caramelized.
+Rigidel active in the jade slot, and the dragon has only Reality Bending as the active aura, then the next sugar lump type will be meaty.

 The second line says that,
-if the player progresses through the second or third "positive stages" of the grandmapocalypse (displeased and angered grandmas, respectively), the dragon has only Dragon's Curve as active aura, and Rigidel is active on the ruby slot, then the sugar lump will be meaty.
+regardless of the stage of the grandmapocalypse, if Rigidel is inactive and the dragon has neither Dragon's Curve nor Reality Bending as active auras, then the sugar lump will be caramelized.

+For the first line,
-Here only one of the two relevant auras (Dragon's Curve and Reality Bending) is needed, so this configuration works with a partially-trained dragon.
+only one of the two relevant auras (Dragon's Curve and Reality Bending) is needed, so this configuration works with a partially-trained dragon.
-If the dragon is fully trained, then the other aura must be set to something _other_ than reality bending.
+If the dragon is fully trained, then the other aura must be set to something _other_ than Dragon's Curve.

 **All of this assumes, of course, that the discrepancy that happens when loading the save game